LiYinqi/COP-Gen/README.md

 <img src='figures/minimax_loss.png' width=700>

+By default, we decided the termination (choice of navigator checkpoint) by simply watching the qualtity of generated positive pairs, which will be saved at `cop_gen/walk_weights_bigbigan/ckpts/name_of_experiment/images`.

-We also monitor the mean and std of the navigator during training as an auxiliary monitor signal for terminating the training process, as shown in the figure below.
+We also monitor the mean and std of the navigator during training and compare them with the prior value investigated in [GenRep](https://github.com/ali-design/GenRep) Gaussian method.
+This is used as an auxiliary monitor signal for termination, as shown in the figure below.

 <img src='figures/Tz_mean_std.png' width=700>

-A simple and effective way is to watch the qualtity of generated positive pairs, which will be saved at `cop_gen/walk_weights_bigbigan/ckpts/name_of_experiment/images`.

 ### Note
-Since the final performance is affected by the choice of navigator checkpoint (i.e., when to terminate the training process), we here provide our [trained navigator checkpoint](./PretrainedModels/navigator_bigbigan128/w_COPGen_pretained.pth) for the following experiments, to reproduce quantitative and qualitative results in the paper.
+Since the final performance is affected by the choice of navigator checkpoint, we here provide our [trained navigator checkpoint](./PretrainedModels/navigator_bigbigan128/w_COPGen_pretained.pth) for the following experiments, to reproduce quantitative and qualitative results in the paper.